-The map of the Peloponnese looks like a big hand with 3 fingers and a thumb.
-The leftmost, western finger is the province of Messinía, with Kalamata as its capital.
+The map of the Peloponnese resembles a large hand with 3 fingers and a thumb.
+The leftmost, western finger is the province of Messinía, with its capital Kalamata.
 The middle finger is called Máni.
 The northwestern part of the province of Máni also belongs to the province of Messinía.

 Messinia has the mildest climate on the Greek mainland with many hours of sunshine.
 The mild climate and the many hours of sunshine ensure an extremely fertile landscape.

-April and May are certainly the nicest months because the many plants and trees are in bloom, the sea is usually warm enough for swimming, and many mountain tops are still covered with snow.
+April and May are certainly the most beautiful months because the many plants and trees are in bloom, the sea is usually warm enough for swimming, and many mountain tops are still covered in snow.
 The summer months are pleasantly busy, because many Greeks also celebrate their holidays in this area.

-The months of September and October are wonderful because the peace has then returned.
-The residents come out of their houses again to enjoy the wonderful weather.
+The months of September and October are wonderful because the peace has returned.
+The residents come out of their houses to enjoy the wonderful weather.
 The sea is then wonderfully warmed up.

-Messinia also lends itself well for the winter.
-The months of November to February are approximately comparable to the climate in southern Spain, Tunisia and Turkey.
-In the period from mid-November to the end of December, approximately 60% of the total annual rainfall normally falls.
+Messinia also lends itself well to overwintering.
+The months of November to February are roughly comparable to the climate in southern Spain, Tunisia and Turkey.
+The period from mid-November to the end of December normally accounts for about 60% of the total annual rainfall.

 There are many beautiful hiking trails in Messinia.
-Walking area par excellence.
+Hiking area par excellence.

 Tip: the Polilimnio waterfalls, a beautiful area with many lakes and waterfalls.

-Make free use of our Endaxi hiking guide.
+Make free use of our hiking guide Endaxi.
 It is also possible to take a nice walk with Peter.

-The entire area is perfect for exploring on a mountain bike.
-You must be practiced due to height differences.
+The entire area is ideal for exploring on mountain bike.
+You must be practiced because of height differences.
 Bicycles can be rented in Finikounda.

 Surf school Alpha Watersports is located on the beautiful wide Anemomilos sandy beach of Finikounda.

-You can rent a boat at Finidivers in Finikounda, to sail to the beautiful hidden beaches such as Marathi & Tsapi or to go snorkelling.
+You can rent a boat from Finidivers in Finikounda, to sail to the beautiful hidden beaches, such as Marathi & Tsapi or to go snorkeling.